STAT-JET-ASU/STT2860DataScience1/SyllabusSchedule/Fall2022/STT2860F22Syllabus.md

 This course conforms to all Appalachian State University policies with respect to academic integrity, disability services, and class attendance.
 The details of these policies may be found at <http://academicaffairs.appstate.edu/resources/syllabi>.

 As per [AppalachianState University](https://diversity.appstate.edu/) and the [Department of Mathematical Sciences Statement on Diversity and Inclusiveness](https://mathsci.appstate.edu/diversity), I intend this class is to be a welcoming environment where everyone can learn and explore in order to achieve their full potential.
-As such, we all need to be respectful to each other in all interactions, regardless of gender, political party, race, religion, sexuality, disability, etc. This includes others' choices about COVID precautions, such as masks and social distancing the physical classroom space.
+As such, we all need to be respectful to each other in all interactions, regardless of gender, political party, race, religion, sexuality, disability, etc. This includes others' choices about COVID precautions, such as masks and social distancing in our physical classroom space.
 Activities that distract/disrupt your fellow students or the instructor may result in a lowered grade.
 First offenses typically will be dealt with by the instructor.
 Subsequent or serious behavior issues will be referred to the **Office of Student Conduct** (https://studentconduct.appstate.edu/).

 <hr>

-Updated Wednesday, August 17, 2022 @ 05:23 PM
+Updated Wednesday, August 17, 2022 @ 06:18 PM